hakunanatasha/biomed_hackathon/README.md

 # Welcome to the BigScience🌸 Biomedical NLP Hackathon!

-Huggingface's BigScience🌸 initative is an open scientific collaboration of nearly 600 researchers from 50 countries and 250 institutions who collaborate on various projects within the natural language processing (NLP) space to broaden accessibility of language datasets while working on challenging scientific questions around language modeling.
+Huggingface's BigScience🌸 initative is an open scientific collaboration of nearly 600 researchers from 50 countries and 250 institutions who collaborate on various projects within the natural language processing (NLP) space to broaden accessibility of language datasets while working on challenging scientific questions around language modeling.  <!--- @Natasha From the PII hackathon link --->

 We are running a **Biomedical Datasets hackathon** to centralize many NLP datasets in the biological and medical space.
 Biological data is often diverse, so a unified location that joins multiple sources while preserving the data closest to the original form can greatly help accessbility.